myllym/GET/README.md

 ## Branches

-The branch for current public use is called `no_fastdepth`.
-It includes all the same features as the `master` branch.
-The only difference is that the `master` branch includes references to functional depth measures provided by the R library fastdepth which is not yet publicly available.
+The branch for public use is called `master`.
+There are no other public branches at the moment.

 ## References